edwinsage/StreamTaffy/README.md

 * Allows multiple templates for each event type, selecting one randomly each time an event occurs.

-* Currently only supports follows.
+* Currently supports follow and subscription events.